the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Hexlock
 - They start with fewer free techs now: knowledge of Chemistry is gained, but knowledge of Construction, Machinery and Engineering is lost.
 The malus on GP generation is removed, and Encrypted Data resources are doubled by their UA.
 - Chemicals are now properly Strategic Resources instead of Luxury Resources, so now Hexlock actually has Happiness issues.
+- All five of the original chemicals from the base scenario have been condensed into a single resource.
 - Field Scientists and Purge Robots are now standalone units.
 - Purge Robot Proto's base Strength increased from 25 to 40, in order to give Hexlock a fighting chance.
 But its Production cost is increased from 50 to 75.
 - Hex Corporation only creates one Purge Robot Proto, but it also gives a 10% Production bonus towards the construction of all Promotion Nullifier units after Replaceable Parts is researched.
 Also, it no longer gives a free Compound Mixer to the capital and gives their new Food Store replacement instead.
 - Standard Refineries gain +1 to their respective yields compared to the base scenario, adjacency bonuses (+1 Production when next to strategic resources, +1 of the respective yield when next to their corresponding GI), and scaling yields, receiving +1 of their respective base yield at Laboratory and another +1 at Advanced Materials.
-The VX chemical and its Refinery now provide Food instead of Faith, but the Refinery is not considered a Food source improvement.
+The VX Refinery now provides Food instead of Faith, but is not considered a Food source improvement.
 - Crystal Refineries have their base yields doubled to +4 Science, +2 Water, but have their adjacency bonuses reduced to +2 Science, +1 Water with 3 or less adjacent Refineries, +4 Science, +2 Water with 4 or more.
-They gain +2 Production if built atop Coal or Oil resources.
+They now provide three copies of Hexlock's unique resource.
+Also, they gain +2 Production and provide an extra copy of Coal or Oil if built on the respective resource tile.
+- Compound Mixes now cost 2 of the consolidated unique resource (aside from Meltdown which now costs 6) and require the city to work the Refinery which corresponds with the chemical that Refinery originally produced.
 - Compound Mix GP replaced with Compound Mix GF, generating Great Farmers instead of Great Sages (but with the same resource requirement as GP).
 - The Heat Plant building is no longer one of their unique components and can be built by everyone.
 - Pre-Med Labs have been buffed to carry over the same amount of Food on population increase as the Hospitals they replace and add +1 Food to VX Refineries, increasing to +2 in the late game.
 - Experiment on Survivors now awards a Field Scientist instead of a Great Scientist, gives +2 pop in the capital instead of +1 in all cities, and can only be built in the capital.
 - Private Labels no longer add Science to Refineries, but have a base yield of +3 Water.
 - Record Grids now add +1 Science to Refineries, +1 Local Happiness while the faction has Power, and lose both the increase to Production cost and reduced Science per pop compared to the Libraries they replace.
 - Stormfront Center and Overcouncil now cost 150 Production each.
-The latter now provides 2 of each of their unique resources.
+The former has been nerfed to cut the additional defensive bonus in half, but also buffed to add 25% faster GP generation to all cities, while the latter now provides 6 copies of their unique resource.
 - Field Turrets are nerfed, reducing the increase in City Strength from 25 to 10.
 - New UBs:
-  - Nutri-Paste Dispenser (replaces Food Store, adds +1 Food while possessing at least 1 copy of the VX chemical)
+  - Nutri-Paste Dispenser (replaces Food Store, adds +1 Food while possessing at least 1 copy of chemicals)
   - Hexlock Chemical Company (replaces Food Processing Plant, adds +2 Production/Water to all Refinery improvements and +2 Production to worked Salt tiles instead of boosting Food yields, and grants the unique Self-Repair promotion to Purge Robots instead of granting Resupply to Personnel units)
   - Chemfuel Generator (standalone, requires a worked Refinery of any type and a Research Lab, boosts city Production by 5% and provides 2 units of Power, will be destroyed if the city is captured)
   - Advanced Chemical Refinery (standalone, boosts Refinery yields by 50% in that city and gives Purge Robots access to Chemical Weapons, but requires building the Chemical Weapons Laboratory and consumes both Coal and Power)
-- TODO: Port over the entire gimmick rework from a certain other rebalance mod once it's finished, and until the base scenario itself reworks the gimmick

 #### The Mariners
 - They now start with Rediscovery adopted, and upon adopting Advanced Piracy *all* of their Water units along with their Personnel units gain the policy's Sea Raider promotion.